MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/about/vm_config_overview.md

 | Virtual Machine Grouping               |                6.2 |

 ## Upgrade the virtual machine configuration version
-To upgrade to the latest virtual machine configuration version, open an elevated Windows PowerShell command prompt and ype the following:
+To upgrade to the latest virtual machine configuration version, open an elevated Windows PowerShell command prompt and type the following:

-**Update-VMVersion** *vmname*
+`Update-VMVersion vmname`
 Substitute the name of your virtual machine for vmname.

+**Note:** Please keep in mind that you won't be able to run a VM with an upgraded configuration version on Windows Server 2012 R2 or Windows 8.1.

-## What has changed? ##
+## What has changed?
 The new configuration files store virtual machine data in two binary files.

  - Virtual machine settings are stored in a configuration file using a **.vmcx** extension.